AppliedEnergistics/Applied-Energistics-2/README.md

 ## Installation

-You can install this mod by putting it into the `minecraft/mods/` folder.
-It has no additional hard dependencies, but like most Minecraft mods, it does require Minecraft Forge.
+You can install this mod by putting the .jar file into the `minecraft/mods/` folder after you install Minecraft Forge.
+It has no additional hard dependencies.

 ## Issues